 Prerequisites: None

-June 10-28 or July 1-19 | 1-4 p.m.
+June 9-27 or June 30- July 18 | 1-4 p.m.

-Fee: $1,075
+Fee: $1,125

 Important course dates:

-Thurs., July 4 is a holiday; no classes will be held.
+Fri., July 4 is a holiday; no classes will be held.

 The Creative Writers Workshop is for students who are eager to spend three intensive weeks stretching their talents in writing fiction and poetry.
-In these weeks, students will become better at reflecting on the world around them, and will learn strategies for bringing these reflections brightly to life on the page.
+In these weeks, students will become better at reflecting on the world around them and will learn strategies for bringing these reflections brightly to life on the page.
 Students will feed their imaginations by exploring several prompts each day and developing poetry, short stories, scenes and drama.
 Students will also read and discuss a range of writers and types of writing.
 The class is run in a supportive, workshop atmosphere, with students sharing and critiquing one another's drafts along with the instructor.
 By the end of the session, students will be more confident and knowledgeable writers – and will probably have built some meaningful friendships as well!

 Expository Writing and Grammar Review